Will a Fasting Diet Give You The Results You Want?

 Another 2019 study published in Cell focused on monocytes, white blood cells that directly attack pathogens.
 During fasting, fewer monocytes circulate in the body, leading to a drop in inflammation.

 Cellular renewal and stem cell-based regeneration

 A study published in USC News showed that prolonged fasting “induced immune system regeneration, shifting stem cells from a dormant state to a state of self-renewal.”6

 Dr. Longo and his team of researchers discovered that fasting for prolonged periods (going without food for periods of two to four days at a time) broke down a significant number of white blood cells, which triggered stem cell-based regeneration of new immune system cells, thus stimulating strengthened immune function.

 Later, they found in both animal and human studies that a modified fast of suppressing calories to 800 or fewer, for a few days at a time, achieved very similar health benefits to water-only fasting.

 Unfortunately, we currently live in a toxic soup.
 There are 85,000 chemicals in use in the United States with nearly 5,000 going into our food, air, and water supplies.
 The average baby is born with about 280 chemicals in their umbilical cord, 180 of which are known carcinogens.7,8

-An example of this is bisphenol-A (BPA), a synthetic estrogen that leaches out of plastics and other material and hides in your fat cells.
-In fact, this toxic chemical is so prevalent it is difficult to avoid, does not degrade or break down, ever, and has been linked to cancer, cardiovascular disease, and diabetes.
+Bisphenol-A (BPA) is one example.
+BPA is a synthetic estrogen that leaches out of plastics and other material and hides in your fat cells.
+This toxic chemical is prevalent and very difficult to avoid, and it doesn’t degrade or break down, ever.
+BPA has been linked to cancer, cardiovascular disease, and diabetes.